carpentries-incubator/hpc-intro/_episodes/09-scaling.md

 > ## Watch
 >
-> We can prepend any command with `watch` in order to continuously it. e.g. `watch squeue --me` will
+> We can prepend any command with `watch` in order to periodically (default 2 seconds) run a command. e.g. `watch
-> give us up to date information on our running jobs.
+> squeue --me` will give us up to date information on our running jobs.
+> Care should be used when using `watch` as repeatedly running a command can have adverse effects.
 {: .callout}

 Checking on our job with `sacct`.
 Oh no!
-{% include {{ site.snippets }}/resources/OOM.snip %}
+{% include {{ site.snippets }}/scaling/OOM.snip %}

 > ## OOM Error
 >